ironbar/arc25/docs/05_Solution_Summary.md

 Before starting to work with ARC tasks, I wanted to validate that hindsight relabeling was helpful for program synthesis on toy tasks.
 Instead of training a model to learn to use dozens of primitive functions, I decided to train a model to learn to draw.
 Thus the model only had access to a minimal DSL (Domain Specific Language) with just a few primitives like `draw_pixel`, `draw_line` and `draw_rectangle`.

 The training data was generated by doing random drawings with up to 5 function calls on each drawing.
 Each task started from an initial grid (that could be blank or randomly initialized) and up to 5 new elements were added (points, lines or rectangles).
-When training, the model was shown the input and output grid, and was taught to answer with the code that created the drawing.
+When training, the model was shown the input and output grid and taught to answer with the code that created the drawing.
 See some training examples below:

 <center>
 <img src="../modeling/res/1746256464651_image.png" width="40%">
 <img src="../modeling/res/1746256565439_image.png" width="40%">
 </center>

-As expected, when we tested the model with out-of-distribution tasks (tasks with more than 5 drawings), the performance of the model dropped drastically.
+As expected, when we tested the model with out-of-distribution tasks (tasks with more than 5 drawings), the performance dropped drastically.

 ![number of drawings](modeling/res/1746196996841_image.png)

-Then I started doing the first experiments with hindsight relabeling.
+Then I started experiments with hindsight relabeling.
 I manually created tasks that were so far from the training distribution that the model was unable to solve them.
 For example, below you can see a task with 25 squares of different colors.
 The first visualization shows the best prediction for each epoch, and the second shows how the accuracy distribution evolved during the epochs.